Quick Start Guide¶

 VCPKGRS_DYNAMIC is set), but that is not working for the recent openssl libs supplied by vcpkg.
 There's a fix for it and once that lands in a release for

 rust-openssl (and also starts getting used by tremor depenencies), we won't have to rely on the

-After installing rust and cloning the repository, you can start tremor server by changing to
+After installing rust and cloning the repository, you can start tremor server by running the following from the root (

 This will run all the tests in the suite, except those which are feature-gated and not needed to quickly test tremor.

 Rustfmt is a tool for formatting rust code according to style guidelines.
 It maintains consistency in the style in the entire project.

 rustfmt on the project, run the following command:

 Clippy is a linting tool that catches common mistakes and improves the rust code.
 It is available as a toolchain component and can be installed by running:

 Rustfix automatically applies suggestions made by rustc.
 There are two ways of using